tonic-team/tonic.site/content/standard/03_data.md

 This folder will contain datasets, that is information collected, gathered or created during the research project.
 One project usually has several experiments and each experiment shall get its own folder.

-## Organisation
+## Organization

-The organisation is quite loose for the time being, but specific templates for your data types may exist (see BIDS format for neuroimaging data for example).
+The organization is quite loose for the time being, but specific templates for your data types may exist (see BIDS format for neuroimaging data for example).

 - Each experiment/dataset gets one subfolder.